-The NBA is constantly changing and developing as a sports league.
-The way teams played 10 years ago is far different than the way we see basketball currently played.
-Regardless, some players like LeBron James, Kevin Durant and Kawhi Leonard transcend eras.
-Nikola Jokic, who many consider to be the best player in the world, should surely be a shoo-in among those stars but Rashad McCants can’t quite say that with confidence.
+The NBA and the way the teams play the game have evolved significantly in the last 10 years or so.
+However, players like LeBron James, Kevin Durant, and Kawhi Leonard have transcended eras.
+Nikola Jokic, who many consider the best player in the world right now, should surely be a shoo-in among those stars.
+But Rashad McCants can’t quite say that with confidence.

 Advertisement

-Rashad McCants experienced first-hand the grueling nature these big men imposed within the paint.
-In an exclusive interview with The SportRush’s Nickeem Khan, McCants revealed his hesitancy to believe Jokic could have asserted dominance against that competition.
+Back during his time in the NBA (2005 to 2009), McCants experienced firsthand the grueling experience these big men imposed within the paint.
+In an exclusive interview with The SportsRush’s Nickeem Khan, McCants revealed his hesitancy to believe Jokic could have asserted dominance against that kind of competition.

-Jokic and Joel Embiid are both MVP award winners, who have dismantled entire defenses.
-Embiid has scored 70 points in a single basketball game, while Jokic has put up a 30-20-20 performance.
+Jokic and Joel Embiid are both MVP award winners who have dismantled defenses with ease.
+Embiid has scored 70 points in a single game, while Jokic has put up a 30-20-20 performance.
 It seems ridiculous to even debate whether or not they can succeed in another era.
 However, McCants made some excellent points to support his arguments.

 “It was more of an IQ game back then.
 So with these guys, it’s a lot easier for them to take advantage of the low IQ and not having schemes or smart enough players to know how to stop certain moves and make them go to counters,” McCants said.